olofk/wb_intercon/README.md

 - *wb_upsizer.v* Converts accesses from a master to a slave with N times wider data path

 wb_intercon also implements a FuseSoC generator called wb_intercon_gen.
 More info and usage can be found by running `fusesoc gen show wb_intercon_gen` once wb_intercon is added to the FuseSoC library

+The generator can also be run manually.
+There is an example configuration provided to test this.
+Run `python sw/wb_intercon_gen2.py example/config.yml` to generate a new interconnect.